U8NWXD/vivarium/doc/index.rst

 internal organization.
 2) Agent-based modeling, to simulate the interactions of many cells in a shared environment.
-3) Multi-scale simulation, to solve problems with multiple scales of time and space.
+3) Multiscale simulation, to solve problems with multiple scales of time and space.
 4) Wirable model modules, to streamline model development by decomposing computational representations into modules that can be reconfigured and